 All employees are expected to fully comply with protocols and guidelines outlined in this document, which are aligned with the UTC Interim COVID-19 Policies.
 Knowledge and understanding of the COVID-19 virus continues to evolve, and policies and plans will be updated as more information becomes available.

 Jump to a topic covered on this page:

 - Workplace Expectations and Guidelines

 - Health and Safety Protocol Requirements

 - Telecommuting Arrangements

 Preventing the Spread of Illness

-There are no vaccines or preventive medicines for the novel coronavirus at present.
-The virus seems to spread in similar ways as the seasonal flu – by airborne droplets and aerosols and by contact with surfaces or someone else’s hands and being introduced into your eyes, nose or mouth inadvertently during daily activities.
+The virus has been found to spread in similar ways as the seasonal flu – by airborne droplets and aerosols and by contact with surfaces or someone else’s hands and being introduced into your eyes, nose or mouth inadvertently during daily activities.
 The best way to prevent infection is to avoid someone who has the virus and practice good protective measures.
 If you are in an area with a high number of cases, best practices require maintaining a distance of at least six feet from others, avoiding close contact (no shaking hands, hugging) and washing hands with soap and water when possible.
-If soap and water is not available, using a hand sanitizer with at least 60% alcohol content is recommended.
+If soap and water are not available, using a hand sanitizer with at least 60% alcohol content is recommended.